ImChet/ChetBot/README.md

 ## What is ChetBot?

-ChetBot is a Discord bot that can handle file conversions, combine PDF files, create Comma and Tab delimited files, and more.
+ChetBot is a Discord bot that can handle file conversions, combine PDF files, create comma and tab delimited files, and more.

 ## Event Listeners
 ##### When a Member joins your server